rvben/aws-cdk-cli-py/README.md

-# AWS CDK Python Wrapper
+# AWS CDK CLI - Python Wrapper

 A Python package that provides a wrapper around the AWS CDK CLI tool, allowing Python developers to install and use AWS CDK via pip/uv instead of npm.
 This package bundles the AWS CDK code and either uses your system's Node.js installation or downloads a platform-specific Node.js runtime during installation.